sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 Firearms Mastery

 At 3rd level, you gain all firearms as your favored ordnance.
-When you use the burst property of a firearm, targets in the weaponís burst area take additional damage equal to your favored ordnance damage.
+When you use the burst property of a firearm, targets in the weapon√≠s burst area take additional damage equal to your favored ordnance damage.

 The damage type of this extra damage is the same as the type normally dealt by the weapon.